toolmantim/bananajour/Readme.md

 > The logo is the fucking business.
 The mustache just bring[s] it to a whole
 > other level.

-Bananajour is local git repository hosting with a sexy web interface and Bonjour discovery.
+Bananajour is local git repository hosting with a friendly web interface and Bonjour discovery.
 It's like a bunch of adhoc, local, network-aware githubs!

 Unlike Gitjour, the repositories you're serving are not your working git repositories, they're served from `~/.bananajour/repositories`.
 You can push to your bananajour repositories from your working copies just like you do with github.